ChainSafe/game-docs-v2/docs/1_chainsafe-gaming.md

 # Web3.unity, An SDK To Bridge Unity NFT Games To The Blockchain

-Your journey in blockchain-enabled gaming begins with the [latest release](https://github.com/ChainSafe/web3.unity/releases) of web3.unity.
+Your journey in blockchain-enabled gaming begins with our [SDK](https://docs.gaming.chainsafe.io/current/getting-started) We recommend you follow the package manager installation in the getting started section.
+If you'd like to see the source code repository you can do so [here](https://github.com/ChainSafe/web3.unity/releases).

 web3.unity is an open-source gaming SDK written in C# and developed by [ChainSafe Gaming](https://gaming.chainsafe.io/?utm_source=github&utm_medium=documentation&utm_campaign=chainsafe_gaming_docs).
 It connects games built in the Unity game engine to the blockchain.
 The library currently supports games built for web browsers (WebGL), iOS/Android mobile, and desktop. web3.unity is compatible with most EVM-based chains such as Ethereum, Polygon, Moonbeam, Cronos, Godwoken, and Binance Smart Chain, letting developers easily choose and switch between them to create the best in-game experience.